Tyler Pastornicky

 Tyler Brock Pastornicky (born December 13, 1989) is an American former professional baseball shortstop.
-He was drafted by the Toronto Blue Jays in 2008 Major League Baseball draft and made his Major League Baseball debut with the Atlanta Braves in 2012.
+He was drafted by the Toronto Blue Jays in 2008 Major League Baseball draft and made his Major League Baseball (MLB) debut with the Atlanta Braves in 2012.

 Professional career

 Toronto Blue Jays

-Pastornicky was drafted by the Toronto Blue Jays in the fifth round of the 2008 MLB draft out of The Pendleton School.
-Pastornicky played 2008 with the Gulf Coast League Blue Jays, hitting .263 in 50 games with 27 stolen bases in 32 attempts.
-He played 2009 mostly with Single-A Lansing, hitting .269 in 109 games with 51 stolen bases in 66 attempts.
-He played 15 games with High-A Dunedin.
-Pastornicky started 2010 with Dunedin, hitting .258 with 24 stolen bases in 31 attempts.
-He was named to the Florida State League All-Star Game.
+Pastornicky was drafted by the Toronto Blue Jays in the fifth round, with the 159th overall selection, of the 2008 Major League Baseball draft out of The Pendleton School.
+Pastornicky played 2008 with the rookie-level Gulf Coast League Blue Jays, hitting .263 in 50 games with one home run, 17 RBI, and 27 stolen bases in 32 attempts.
+He played 2009 mostly with the Single-A Lansing Lugnuts, hitting .269 in 109 games with one home run, 31 RBI, and 51 stolen bases in 66 attempts.
+Pastornicky played 15 games with High-A Dunedin Blue Jays.
+He started 2010 with Dunedin, hitting .258 with six home runs, 35 RBI, and 24 stolen bases in 31 attempts.
+Pastornicky was named to the Florida State League All-Star Game.